FrantzX/CrossbellTranslationTool/README.md

 + Run the game.
 + The EBOOT.BIN file will be found at [PPSSPP directory]\memstick\PSP\SYSTEM\DUMP\NPJH50473.BIN
 + Copy the file to the base of the translation directory and rename it EBOOT.BIN

+## End of Chapter Saves
+These saves seem to be usually fragile, and only look to work with the ISO they were made on.
+Other saves are fine, but don't try wo switch translations or ISOs using end of chapter saves.

 ## Download Links
 + https://github.com/FrantzX/CrossbellTranslationTool/releases/tag/v1.6.0.1